Freshman Mika Haggarty dribbles past junior Elise Spenner in the girls’ varsity soccer practice on Friday, Nov. 18. (Michelle Moshkovoy)

 Zach is a junior in his first year on the Burlingame B staff.
 Outside of school, he spends a lot of time playing Football and Basketball, both within BHS...

-Jeannine Chiang is a junior at Burlingame High School and a second-year journalism student.
-She is excited to continue journalism...
+Jeannine Chiang is a senior at Burlingame High School and is so excited to be this year's managing editor.
+When she’s not editing The Burlingame B website,...

 Photo of Jake Rothstein